Bureau of Land Management, Interior.

 The BLM will use NEPA public participation requirements to assist the agency in satisfying the public involvement requirements under Section 106 of the National Historic Preservation Act (NHPA) (16 U.S.C.
 470(f)) pursuant to 36 CFR 800.2(d)(3).
-The information about historic and cultural resources within the area potentially affected by the proposed action will assist the BLM in identifying and evaluating impacts to such resources in the context of both NEPA and Section 106 of the NHPA.
+The information about historic and cultural resources within the area potentially affected by the proposed action will assist the BLM in identifying and evaluating impacts to such Start Printed Page 45268resources in the context of both NEPA and Section 106 of the NHPA.

 The BLM will consult with Indian tribes on a government-to-government basis in accordance with Executive Order 13175 and other policies.
 Tribal concerns, including impacts on Indian trust assets and potential impacts to cultural resources, will be given due consideration.
 Federal, State, and local agencies, along with tribes and other stakeholders that may be interested in or affected by the proposed action that the BLM is evaluating, are invited to participate in the scoping process and, if eligible, may request or be requested by the BLM to participate in the development of the environmental analysis as a cooperating agency.

 The BLM will use an interdisciplinary approach to develop the plan in order to consider the variety of resource issues and concerns identified.
 Specialists with expertise in the following disciplines will be involved in the planning process: minerals and geology, archaeology, wildlife and fisheries, lands and realty, hydrology, soils, livestock grazing, recreation, sociology, and economics.